tigergraph/ecosys/README.md

 #### Security Issue?

 If you think you have found a vulnerability, please report responsibly.
 Don't create GitHub issues for security issues.
-Instead, please send an email to `security@TigerGraph` and we'll look into it immediately.
+Instead, please send an email to `security@tigergraph.com` and we'll look into it immediately.

 ### License